 Note to Practitioners-Micro aerial vehicles (MAVs) have been widely used in many domains nowadays.
 However, they have also brought many safety problems.
 To monitor the intrusion of malicious MAVs, this paper proposes a novel type of panoramic stereo camera networks that can detect, localize, and track multiple MAVs simultaneously.
 Such a network consists of a number of sensing nodes and a central node.
 Each sensing node is able to detect, localize, and track multiple MAV targets.
-The role of the central node is to fuse the observations from multiple sensing nodes to generate more accurate trajectories of the MAV
+The role of the central node is to fuse the observations from multiple

-Manuscript received November 30, 2021; revised March 17, 2022; accepted May 14, 2022.
+Manuscript received 30 November 2021; revised 17 March 2022; accepted 14 May 2022.
+Date of publication 25 May 2022; date of current version 7 April 2023.
 This article was recommended for publication by Associate Editor L. Bascetta and Editor K. Saitou upon evaluation of the reviewers' comments.
 This work was supported in part by the National Natural Science Foundation of China under Grant 61903308 and Grant 62073183, and in part by the Hangzhou Key Technology Research and Development Program under Grant 20200416A16.
 (Corresponding author: Shiyu Zhao.)